-\para{Serverless Communication.} Feng et al.~\cite{feng} proposes two centralized storage-based methods for model synchronization.
-However, such design is generally of low efficiency due to the bandwidth bottleneck of the central nodes.
-LambdaML proposes a more efficient decentralized scatter-reduce method but it fails to fully utilize the available bandwidth~\cite{lambdaml}.
-In parallel, other works focus on improving the performance of storage system for higher communication efficiency.
+\para{Serverless communication.} Feng et al. propose two centralized storage-based methods for model synchronization~\cite{feng}.
+However, such a design is generally of low efficiency due to the bandwidth bottleneck of the central nodes.
+LambdaML proposes a more efficient decentralized scatter-reduce method, but it fails to utilize the available bandwidth fully~\cite{lambdaml}.
+In parallel, other works focus on improving the performance of storage systems for higher communication efficiency.
 Pocket proposes a distributed data store that provides better elasticity and latency~\cite{pocket}.
 Shredder designs a low-latency cloud store that supports in-storage computing~\cite{shredder}.
-Such designs and optimizations are orthogonal to our pipelined storage-based communication approach.
+This line of work could be integrated with our pipelined storage-based communication approach to improving the network performance potentially.
 Another choice is to use common \textit{NAT-traversal} techniques to enable direct communication among functions~\cite{nat1, nat3}.
-The direct communication can allow existing communication designs, e.g., ringAllreduce~\cite{ringallreduce}, to be used.
-However, NAT-traversal usually requires external servers that can cause communication bottleneck.
+Direct communication can allow existing communication algorithms, e.g., ringAllreduce~\cite{ringallreduce}, to be used.
+However, NAT-traversal usually requires external servers that can cause communication bottlenecks.
 The performance of using existing communication designs for serverless-based training with NAT-traversal remains unclear.

-\para{Model Partition and Resource Allocation in Serverless.} Recent works have studied the model partition and resource allocation problem for serverless-based inference serving~\cite{gillis, amps}.
+\para{Model partition and resource allocation in serverless.} Recent works have studied the model partition and resource allocation problem for serverless-based inference serving~\cite{gillis, amps}.
 These works aim at satisfying Service Level Objectives in latency while minimizing cost or further improving throughput.
-Gillis fixes the per-function memory allocation and optimizes model partition to lower inference cost with an reinforcement learning approach~\cite{gillis}.
-AMPS fixes the number of functions/partitions and co-optimizes the partition and memory allocation with an MIP formulation~\cite{amps}.
-Compared with inferencing, training has a different and more complex process and it requires new formulation.
-Its optimization includes more decision factors such as inter-stage data parallelism and synchronization cost, thus it faces more challenges in generating efficient model partition and resource configuration.
-For example, both the number of functions and the number of partitions require co-optimization with memory allocation.
+Gillis fixes the per-function memory allocation and optimizes model partition to lower inference cost with a reinforcement learning approach~\cite{gillis}.
+AMPS fixes the number of functions/partitions and co-optimizes the partition and memory allocation with a MIP formulation~\cite{amps}.
+Compared with inference, the optimization for distributed training, which is the focus of this work, includes more decision factors such as inner-stage data parallelism and synchronization cost and makes it more challenging to generate efficient model partition and resource configuration.